Nouuu/CODECC/README.md

 }
 ```

-Once we processed all bytes, we just free buffers and close source and
+Once all of the bytes are processed, we just free the buffers and close the source and
-destination file.
+destination files.

-### File decode process
+### File decoding process

-For this part, I will just describe the part where we read / write
+As for the file encoding process, we will just focus on the part where we read / write
 bytes, the rest of the function is just classic file processing.
-Function `int decode()` in `codecFunction.c` will open file, create
+The function `int decode()` in `codecFunction.c` will open the encoded source file,
-decode file and fill it with decoded bytes.
+create the decoded destination file and fill it with decoded bytes.

-Treatments is faster when we do it in memory, so we will use 4
+Once again, the treatment is faster when done in memory, so we will use 4
-differents buffer size, depending of the file size (20MB, 2MB, 2KB, 2B).
+different buffer sizes, depending on the file size (20MB, 2MB, 2KB, 2B: these values
+are twice bigger as the encoding buffer sizes since two encoded bytes are
+necessary to get a decoded byte).

-Each buffer has the same working process so let's see one of them :
+Each buffer has the same working process so let's see one of them:

 ```c
     if (size2 > 20971520) {